bendtherules/bendtherules.github.com/posts/variable-resolution-within-functions.md

 2. `GetThisBinding()` - Returns `env.[[ThisValue]]`.
 This will only be called if `HasThisBinding()` is true.

 These two methods are implemented on all types of environment (scope).
-We saw what Function Environment returns Global environment
+Here is a summary of what these methods return on other environments

 Now, back to the resolving logic -